eic/tutorial-analysis/_episodes/01-introduction.md

 ```
 Where in the final line we're only going to skim over the first 10 events.

-It should be noted that the best solution may just be to run the files from the server rather than copying them to somewhere else and running them there.
+It should be noted that the best solution may just be to run the files from the server, rather than copying them to somewhere else and running them there.